Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 ## Introduction

+### Learning Objectives

+By the end of this section, you will be able to:

+- Understand core Azure concepts and terminology
+- Explain the benefits of cloud computing
+- Identify different Azure service models
+- Apply Azure concepts to real-world scenarios
+- Prepare for AZ-900 exam questions on these topics

 ### What is Microsoft Azure?

 Microsoft Azure is a comprehensive cloud computing platform created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
 It provides a wide range of cloud services, including those for computing, analytics, storage, and networking.